krittikasardar/Sign-Language-Recognition-using-Deep-Learning/README.md

 - Achieved categorical accuracy of ~79% during training

-- Evaluated with Confusion Matrix and Accuracy Score (100% on test set)
+- Evaluated with Confusion Matrix and Accuracy Score

 6. Real-time Testing